Baseng0815/Webpage/markdown/2022_japan_blog.md

 - 2021-01-11: First contact with international office, basic information and dates
 - [2020-12-23](./2022_japan_blog.html#first-contact): First contact with faculty, basic information
 - 2020-07-20: Enrolment at university

+## Karaoke

+We went as a group of 31 to JoyJoy karaoke at Fujigaoka station.
+The entrance fee was 1500 yen and we split our group into two, each going to a different room.
+To my surprise, drinks (even alcoholic cocktails!) were completely free, you could just walk up to the bar and order what you wanted.
+I of course couldn't let this opportunity slip and got right down to ordering.

+I've never been to karaoke before so I was kinda anxious whether my (non-existent) singing skills were good enough - but it didn't matter at all.
+We sang every kind of song imaginable for two hours and with a group of 15 people, the atmosphere was perfect.
+9/10 would do again.

+<iframe width="400" height="600" style="display: block; margin: 0 auto;"
+src="https://www.youtube.com/embed/udc6n-tp8gc" title="YouTube video player"
+frameborder="0" allow="accelerometer; autoplay; clipboard-write;
+encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Final preparations